JocelineLega/EpiGro/docs/index.md

 ## EpiGro v.3.0 - EpiCovDA
 ### Model
 EpiGro v.3.0, or EpiCovDA combines variational data assimilation methods with the exact formulation of the SIR ICC curve, to provide forecasts for ongoing outbreaks.
-Details are provided in Biegel & Lega (2020).
+Details will be provided in Biegel & Lega (2020).

 Priors are found by processing the early stages of the outbreak data with EpiGro v.2.0.
 The data assimilation step identifies parameters by minimizing a cost function that combines distance from prior values as well as distance between data points collected in the last 5 days and the selected ICC curve.
 Forecasts are obtained by integration of the ICC curve for parameter values in the posterior distribution.